-Regional Planning Guidelines for the Greater Dublin Area
+Regional Planning Guidelines for the Greater Dublin Area (RPGs)

-The Regional Planning Guidelines (RPGs) for the GDA covers the two planning regions of Dublin and the Mid-East.
+The Regional Planning Guidelines for the GDA covers the two planning regions of Dublin and the Mid East.
 It is a policy document that aims to direct the future growth of the GDA over the medium to long term, and works to implement the strategic planning framework set out in the NSS.
 The RPGs inform and direct the City or County Development Plans for each of the local authorities in the GDA.
-The current RPGs provide the regional planning framework for the period 2010 to 2022.